-Internet has become an essential part of our lives and we are always surrounded by wireless radio signals, be it in our office or home.
-Many of us cannot even think of a life without internet, but what if some areas of your prefab modular home do not get the signal from your Wi-Fi router?
-Do not think that you are doomed.
-Below tips can help you fix Wi-Fi signal coverage issues in prefab modular homes.
+The internet has become an integral, essential part of our lives.
+Wireless radio signals constantly surround us, be it in our office or home.
+Nowadays many of us cannot even imagine life without the internet.
+But, what if some areas of your prefab modular home do not get signal from your Wi-Fi router?
+Don’t worry—the tips below can help you fix Wi-Fi signal coverage issues in prefab modular homes.

-It is true that the Wi-Fi routers are not the most attractive pieces of equipment, but you should not place them inside closed cabinets.
+It’s true that Wi-Fi routers aren’t the most attractive piece of equipment, but you shouldn’t place them inside closed cabinets.
 Mirrors, walls, floors, doors, and windows of your home can affect the signal from the Wi-Fi router.
-This is why it is important to place the router centrally so that all the areas of the home will get a clear Wi-Fi signal.
+It’s important to place the router centrally so all areas of the home will receive a clear Wi-Fi signal.
 Another important thing is to place the router as high as possible as the wireless antenna of the Wi-Fi router send signals in the form of a canopy.

-After placing the router centrally in your prefab modular home, the next thing to ensure is that nothing is interfering with the signals from the router.
-Signals from devices like baby monitors, cordless phones, and microwave ovens can interfere with the Wi-Fi signals causing signal disruption.
-If this is the case, you will need to change the channel that is used by the router.
-To do this, you will need to refer to the user’s manual that is provided with the router.
-If the manual is not available, you may need to contact your internet service provider to get the instructions to change the channel.
+After you place the router centrally in your prefab modular home, ensure nothing is interfering with the signal from the router.
+Signals from devices like baby monitors, cordless phones, and microwave ovens can interfere with and disrupt the Wi-Fi signal.
+If this is the case, you will need to change the wireless channel the router uses.
+To do this, you can refer to the user’s manual provided with the router.
+If the manual isn’t available, you may need to contact your internet service provider for instructions to change the channel.

 Use Wi-Fi Repeater